 0.5 Tblspn Indian small peanuts, unroasted, toasted

-Combine the shredded radishes, coconut and carrots in a strainer and press out the excess liquid.
-Place them in a bowl and add the salt, paprika or cayenne, the green chilli and the fresh herbs.
+Combine the shredded daikon, coconut and carrots in a strainer and press out the excess liquid.
+Place them in a bowl and add the salt, chilli powder, the green chilli and the fresh herbs.
 Toss, add a small squeeze of lime juice and mix again.

-Heat the ghee or oil in a tadka pan or small saucepan over moderate heat.
-When it is hot but not smoking, add the ajwain, fennel and cumin seeds and fry until they darken a few shades.
+Heat the ghee in a tadka pan or small saucepan over moderate heat.
+Add the ajwain, fennel and cumin seeds and fry until they darken a few shades.
 Pour the seasoning into the salad and toss well.

 Chop the peanuts roughly and scatter over the top of the salad.